Financial Remedy Flowchart

 Before starting a claim you may have to attend a “MIAM” – a Mediation Information and Assessment Meeting, which is to assess whether mediation is more appropriate.
 Some people can be exempt from this process.
 If mediation is deemed unsuitable, then the application can be issued.

 You start your claim by completing a FORM A and ISSUING it at court.
 You may have to pay a court fee.
 The court will then send both of you a NOTICE of FIRST APPOINTMENT.
-This notice will include some key dates and actions that both parties have to follow.
-These documents are then SERVED on (sent to) the other party.
-Financial relief can be a two way process – each party may consider that they should have a share of the assets or income owned by the other.
+This notice will include some key dates and actions that both participants have to follow.
+These documents are then SERVED on (sent to) the other participant.
+Financial relief can be a two way process – each participant may consider that they should have a share of the assets or income owned by the other.

 Before the first hearing you will both be required to complete FORM E and to send it to one another and the court.
 This is essentially a long financial statement of your job(s), earnings, savings, debts, expenditure, pensions and property and can be found here.
 You will have to obtain various documents such as up to date valuations and bank statements to complete this form and you must attach copies of the documents to it.